MicrosoftDocs/azure-dev-docs/articles/python/azure-sdk-example-resource-group.md

 ---
 title: Provision a resource group using the Azure libraries for Python
-description: Use the resource management library in the Azure SDK for Python to create a resource group from Python code. ms.date: 05/12/2020 ms.topic: conceptual
+description: Use the resource management library in the Azure SDK for Python to create a resource group from Python code. ms.date: 05/29/2020 ms.topic: conceptual
 ---

 # Example: Use the Azure libraries to provision a resource group

 This example demonstrates how to use the Azure SDK management libraries in a Python script to provision a resource group.
-(Equivalent Azure CLI commands are given at the end of the article.)
+(The [Equivalent Azure CLI command](#for-reference-equivalent-azure-cli-commands) is given later in this article.)

 All the commands in this article work the same in Linux/Mac OS bash and Windows command shells unless noted.